nmaiorana/CS-GY_6083_principles_of_database_systems/project/CS-GY6083_Project.md

 ## Project Structure
 The project will be structured as follows:
+- ER Diagram from Record Album Database
 - DLL
 - Python Scripts for utilities
 - Python Classes for Business Object definitions
+- UI Classes to interact with the user

 ## Database Schema